Saturday, Sep. 16 - Sunday, Sep. 24, 2023

 Temple Bar & Oliver St John Gogarty Pub

 Temple Bar is a fun riverside neighborhood, spread over cobbled pedestrian lanes.
 Pubs, live music, and quirky boutiques stock clothes and crafts by local designers.
 The National Photographic Archive highlights Ireland’s past, while the Project Arts Center and Temple Bar Gallery & Studios shows contemporary art.
 A major tourist attraction, music, dinning and nightlife scene in Dublin.
-We will stop by Oliver St. John Gogarty Pub, maybe enjoy some live music, and check out the vast variety of lunch spots.
+Stop by Oliver St. John Gogarty Pub, maybe enjoy some live music, and check out the vast variety of lunch spots.

 Shopping in Dublin

 Dublin is a dream to shopping lovers as it is packed with amazing stores and markets.
 As Dublin is the capital of Ireland you won't be disappointed with the variety!
-The usual high street outlets can all be found as well as higher end shops and trendy boutiques and outlets.
-We know where the good stuff and great bargains are at (always great deals and shopping enjoyed by all)!

 And more ........